hellohaptik/docs_haptik/client-custom-tools/custom-tools-intro.md

 When a client wishes to use some of their internal tools within our agent dashboard for ease of data access, the can do so.

-The below example shows how we use out tools internally.
+The below example shows how we use our tools internally.

 ![all_custom_tools](all_custom_tools.png)